J-Xian/J-Xian.github.io/README.md

 ## 👤 About Me

-I'm Jing Xian — a cybersecurity explorer.
+I'm Jing Xian — a full-stack developer turned cybersecurity explorer.
 I approach both technical and interpersonal challenges with emotional intelligence, strategic reflection, and a touch of creative flair.
 This portfolio is more than a showcase; it's a space where curiosity meets code, and where I experiment with visual storytelling, subtle animations, and authentic branding.

 Whether I'm decoding vulnerabilities or refining UX, I believe in thoughtful design, iterative growth, and building genuine connections — online and off.